 1:30-2:30 First Look!
 You two get to share an intimate moment together in your wedding day outfits.
 Things are starting to feel real!
 Let’s wander around your apartment and neighborhood, photographing some portraits in a place that is special to you.

-2:30-3:00 Uber or walk to Boston City Hall.
+2:30-3:00 Uber or walk to Boston City Hall for your appointment.
+Don’t forget that marriage license!
 People will yell out cheers of congratulations and joyfully honk at you from their cars.
 Little kids will point at how fancy you look!

 3:00-3:30 Get to City Hall a little early.
 Go through the metal detector.
 Sit and wait!
 If you are meeting family or friends here, hug and kiss them.
 Let them shower you in compliments!